 Yes.
 There will be an interest rate charged on any amounts paid by the hardship fund.
-The rate has been set at 0.3% per annum and will be calculated on a monthly basis.
+The rate has been set at 0.3% per annum and will be calculated on the basis of calendar days (i.e. the timeframe over which the money was loaned by the Hardship Fund to an Applicant) divided by 365 (days in the year).
 The interest will be collected by the hardship fund from an applicant’s bank account at the same time the fund is reimbursed for payments made on behalf of the applicant.

 For any application to be processed, the application form must be signed.
 Please note that an electronic signature is acceptable.
 An unsigned application form cannot be processed.

 The application should be submitted by an individual who is an authorised bank account signatory - i.e. someone who has the authority to instruct Satabank to make a payment from the account.
 Where an account requires multiple signatories, we will need the application form to be signed by all required parties.

 The application should be signed by the individual who is submitting the application i.e. an authorised bank account signatory.
 Where multiple signatures are required to instruct Satabank to make a payment from an account then the application must be signed by all necessary signatories with the legal full name and date of birth of the other individual(s) also being provided.
 Personal identification documentation will be required of all signatories (see below).

 A copy of a government issued identification document showing both a photograph and signature (e.g. passport or driving licence) must be provided for each authorised bank signatory signing the application.
 Where a specific document is referenced in the application, please submit a copy of that document.